jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ![](images/Input%20Output%20Parameter%20Passings.038.png)

-When a __Reference Thru__ parameter does not have a reference target filled in yet, then the diagram looks as follows:
+When a __Reference Thru__ parameter might not have a reference target filled in yet, then the diagram looks as follows:

 ![](images/Input%20Output%20Parameter%20Passings.039.png)